-An Advanced Study Group (ASG) can be described as a “mini-Theme” – a group of researchers from at least three faculties addressing a common research problem
+An Advanced Study Group (ASG) can be described as a “mini-Theme” – a group of researchers from different disciplines addressing a common research problem

 How is work conducted in an ASG?

-Advanced Study Groups hold meetings, seminars and workshops at the Pufendorf IAS.
-They have access to our premises and receive funds in order to invite lecturers, hold seminars and workshops etc, but are not salaried.
+Advanced Study Groups hold meetings at the Pufendorf IAS.
+They have access to premises and receive funds in order to invite guests, purchase books etc, but are not salaried.

 Who can apply for an ASG?